YuZhang-UNSAT/YuZhang-UNSAT.github.io/_pages/about.md

 Recent News
 ======

+- I will give a presentation about *A quality index for construction big data in EPB shield tunneling* at IGES 2023.

 - We will participate in the 2nd TBM Tunneling Parameters Data Sharing and Machine Learning Competition.

 - I attended HKUST(GZ) joint summer camp.
 Interesting journey!